MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-sms-channel.md

 ---
 title: "Configure an SMS channel for TeleSign | MicrosoftDocs"
-description: "Instructions for configuring an SMS channel in Omnichannel for Customer Service." ms.date: 04/15/2021 ms.topic: article
+description: "Perform the steps mentioned in the topic to configure an SMS channel in Omnichannel for Customer Service." ms.date: 04/15/2021 ms.topic: article
 author: neeranelli